-Editor's note: Alex Berezow is the editor of RealClearScience and holds a doctorate in microbiology.
+Editor's note: Alex B. Berezow is the editor of RealClearScience and holds a Ph.D. in microbiology.

 (CNN) -- A recent CNN article examining hotel room hygiene revealed some uncomfortable truths.
 From bacteria and dead skin cells infesting the mattress to improper cleaning practices, it was enough to make anybody think twice about getting too comfortable in a hotel.
 However, such concerns are often overblown and, in some cases, unhealthy.

-Part of the problem is that scientists and the media often fail to distinguish "germs" from "bacteria" properly.
+Part of the problem is that scientists and the media often fail to properly distinguish "germs" from "bacteria."

 One may be inclined to think that of all possible fears, "germophobia" -- the technical term being mysophobia -- is certainly the least harmful.
 It might even be beneficial.
 Better safe than sorry, right?
 Unfortunately, this is probably not true.

-For instance, overexposure to antibacterial soaps containing triclosan was associated with allergies and hay fever in children under 18.
+For instance, overexposure to antibacterial soaps containing triclosan was associated with allergies and hay fever in children under the age of 18.
 Other evidence indicates that triclosan builds up in the environment and theoretically poses the risk of generating resistance among bacteria.
-Additionally, the Food and Drug Administration concluded in 2005 that antimicrobial soaps are no more effective at preventing illness than regular soap and water.
+Additionally, the FDA concluded in 2005 that antimicrobial soaps are no more effective at preventing illness than regular soap and water.

 It also appears that ultra-clean environments may interfere with proper development of the immune system.
 This controversial, yet compelling, idea is known as the "hygiene hypothesis."
 Put simply, the hypothesis states that lack of exposure to bacteria and other infectious agents during childhood may partially be responsible for autoimmune disorders.
 A growing body of evidence indicates the hypothesis might be correct.